 Jeddah airport is a busier airport so queues and delays are more prevalent.
 I would recommend trying not to fly into Jeddah if you can.
 Of course, if you cannot avoid it then brace yourself with patience, plenty of it too.
 It is an hour's journey (1 hr) to get from Jeddah to Mecca.
 Taxi drivers may give you high prices which you need to negotiate.
 It is better to book an Uber and pay a base rate of 250 SAR to get to Mecca, no negotiating is needed.
 Use Uber to get to Medina as well.
 The approximate rates are as follows:

 You can buy location sim card from the airport from 35 Sr onwards on STC, Mobily or Zain networks.

 The Saudi currency is the Saudi riyal (ريال, SAR), which has traded at a fixed 3.75 to the US dollar.
 Saudi Arabia is still largely a cash society, but credit card and debit card acceptance are surprisingly good everywhere.
 ATMs are ubiquitous, especially in gas stations and malls.
 All banks accept foreign cards.

-Traveling alone can be daunting, what more traveling solo with a purpose to perform Umrah.
-Sometimes you need that extra push to do something beyond ordinary and In Shaa Allah it will bring the best of experiences to you and your soul.
+Traveling alone can be daunting, what more than traveling solo with the purpose to perform Umrah.
+Sometimes you need that extra push to do something beyond the ordinary and In Shaa Allah it will bring the best of experiences to you and your soul.